Giorgio Pallavicino Trivulzio: Turin's man and Garibaldi's friend in Naples

 Pallavicino Trivulzio formulated the referendum question himself: "Do the people want a single indivisible Italy with Victor Emmanuel and his legitimate descendants as their constitutional king?"
 (Note: "Il popolo vuole l’Italia una e indivisibile con Vittorio Emmanuele Re costituzionale e suoi legittimi discendenti?")
 The referendum result was an overwhelming victory for unification, for monarchy, and for Giorgio Pallavicino Trivulzio.
-Camillo Cavour, who had made no secret over his reservations over the king's appointment of Pallavicino Trivulzio's posting to Naples, was favourably impressive with "Prodictator Pallavicino's" decisiveness and sureness of judgement when those around him had dithered.
+Camillo Cavour, who had made no secret of his reservations over the king's appointment of Pallavicino Trivulzio's posting to Naples, was favourably impressed with "Prodictator Pallavicino's" decisiveness and sureness of judgement when those around him had dithered.
 He sent Pallavicino a telegramme: "Italy rejoices over the splendid outcome of the plebiscite, which is largely down to your wisdom, decisiveness and patriotism.
 Thus she acquired new and glorious titles which thrill the entire nation".
 (Note: "L’Italia esulta per lo splendido risultato del plebiscito, che al suo senno, alla sua fermezza, e al suo patriottismo è in gran parte dovuto.
 Ella si è acquistato così nuovi e gloriosi titoli alla riconoscenza della nazione".)
 Cavour also let it be known that it was at his own recommendation that the king was awarding him the Collar of the Most Holy Annunciation, a much coveted honour, conferred on Pallavicino Trivulzio on 9 November 1860.